NobodysLackey/shelf/README.md

 ### ***User Experience***

 #### User Story #1
 ##### Maria has a huge collection of books, but loves to go to the bookstore to browse for new ones.
 She can never remember which books she already has!
-She needs an app that easily lets her find the books she owns and store the information in an easily accessible place.
+She needs an app that lets her find the books she owns and store the information in an easily accessible place.
 This way she can make sure she doesn't own a book before buying!
 #### User Story #2
 ##### Skylar only reads Frozen spin-off fan-fiction young adult novels.
 She's embarassed for anyone to know about what a weird hobby she has.
 She needs an app that allows her to login securely to store a list of her extremely ridiculous books.
 #### As a user...